-The Problem: Stormwater Runoff
+The Problem: Polluted Runoff

 Puget Sound is sick.
 Polluted runoff* from hard surfaces like paved streets, sidewalks and rooftops is the number one source of toxins entering Puget Sound each year.
 This toxic mix threatens human health, the economic vitality of the region, and the survivability of the Sound’s most emblematic wildlife including salmon and killer whales.